Z3TA/webide/README.txt

 font-manager

 Font-manager is a GUI tool:
-Click on the "cog wheels" icon (Manage Fonts) bottom left, to get a meny with "Install Fonts".
+Click on the "cog wheels" icon (Manage Fonts) bottom left, to get a menu with "Install Fonts".
 Select CONSOLA from the temp-folder you extracted the cab files in.